Frank Fleming (racing driver)

 Frank Fleming (born July 25, 1959) is an American stock car racing driver.
-Fleming previously competed in the NASCAR Busch Series and the NASCAR Southern Modified Tour.
-Currently, he competes in the NASCAR Whelen Modified Tour.
+Fleming previously competed in the NASCAR Busch Series and the NASCAR Whelen Southern Modified Tour.
+Currently, he competes part-time in the NASCAR Whelen Modified Tour.

-Fleming competed in 10 NASCAR Busch Series races between 1988 and 1991.
+Fleming competed in ten NASCAR Busch Series races between 1988 and 1991.
 During the 1990 season, Fleming's crew chief was former NASCAR driver Chip Lain.
-His best career Busch Series finish was a 20th at Daytona International Speedway in 1990.
+His best career Busch Series finish was a twentieth at Daytona International Speedway in 1990.

 Fleming competed in a total of 106 NASCAR Southern Modified Tour races between 2005 and 2015.
-During this span, Fleming achieved 66 top tens, 1 pole position, and 1 win.
+During this span, Fleming achieved 66 top-tens, one pole position, and one win.

-Between 1986 and 2019, Fleming competed in a total of 33 NASCAR Whelen Modified Tour races.
-He has 4 top tens.
+Between 1986 and 2025, Fleming competed in a total of 34 NASCAR Whelen Modified Tour races.
+He has four top-tens.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)